xxfoundation/elixxir-gateway/README.md

 # before being cleaned from storage.
 # Valid time units are "h"
 # Defaults to 1 week (168 hours) if not set
-keepAlive: "168h"
+retentionPeriod: "168h"

 # How often the periodic storage tracker checks for items older
-# than the keep alive value in storage.
+# than the retention Period value.
 # Valid time units are "s", "m", "h".
 # Defaults to 5 minutes if not set
-deletePeriod: "5m"
+cleanupInterval: "5m"

 # Database connection information
 dbUsername: "cmix"